testmycode/tmc-checkstyle-runner/README.md

 </dependency>
 ```

-Running Checkstyle validations can be accomplished programmatically or from the command line.
+Running Checkstyle validations can be accomplished programmatically or by running the software from the command-line.

 ### Programmatically

-Create a `CheckstyleRunner` and pass the project directory as a file to the constructor.
-Running will return a `CheckstyleResult`.
+Create a `CheckstyleRunner` and pass the project directory to be tested as a file to the constructor.
+Running will return a `CheckstyleResult`. `CheckstyleResult`’s implement the `ValidationResult`-interface.

 ```java
 File projectDirectory = new File("path/to/project-directory/");